Build your own sign-in and sign-up pages for your Next.js app with Clerk

 components with the Next.js optional catch-all route in order to build custom sign-in and sign-up pages for your Next.js app.

-If Clerk's prebuilt components don't meet your specific needs or if you require more control over the logic, you can rebuild the existing Clerk flows using the Clerk API.
-For more information, check out the custom flows guides.
+If the prebuilt components don't meet your specific needs or if you require more control over the logic, you can rebuild the existing Clerk flows using the Clerk API.
+For more information, see the custom flow guides.

 Build a sign-up page